ibartomeus/IberianBees/README.md

 [![License](https://licensebuttons.net/l/by/4.0/80x15.png)](https://raw.githubusercontent.com/ibartomeus/IberianBees/master/LICENSE)

-# Iberianbees database :bee: (English version)
+# IberianBees database v.0.3.0 :bee: (English version)

-This is an in progress repository to document the Iberian Bees Database (v.0.3.0).
+This is a work in progress repository to document the distribution and diversity of bee species of the Iberian Peninsula.
 You can see a summary of the data [here](https://github.com/ibartomeus/IberianBees/blob/master/Summary.md).

 ## How to use this repo